 Do pricing models vary significantly between platforms?

-Absolutely.
-Coursera has subscription and per-course rates, Udemy sells courses individually, while platforms like Thinkific, Kajabi, and Skolasti often use subscription or commission-free models for educators.
+Yes.
+Coursera uses subscription and per-course models; Udemy sells courses individually at variable prices; platforms like Thinkific, Kajabi, and Skolasti typically charge subscriptions or monthly fees for course creation and hosting capabilities.